ServiceStackApps/typescript-server-events/README.md

     curl http://chat.servicestack.net/types/typescript > dtos.ts

-Which is to compile it to JavaScript that we can do with the TypeScript compiler directly as it's only 1 file:
+Which is to compile it to JavaScript, done without any tsconfig by invoking the TypeScript compiler directly:

     tsc dtos.ts

-Now we can get back calling APIs as normal by populating our Request DTO's and sending them with the generic Service Client:
+Now APIs can be consumed as normal by populating our Request DTO's and sending it using the generic `JsonServiceClient`:

 ```js
 import { ServerEventsClient } from 'servicestack-client';